State Law Guide · Updated January 2026

 View all states →

-Average South Dakota recovery: $900 · Based on South Dakota Deceptive Trade Practices and Consumer Protection Act
+Optional letter only if you act · South Dakota Deceptive Trade Practices and Consumer Protection Act

 Disclaimer: This page provides general information about South Dakota consumer protection laws and is intended for educational purposes only.
 It is not legal advice.
 Laws may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.